 The National Informatics Centre (NIC) is an office established by the Government of India in 1976 to drive technology and e-governance initiatives in the nation.
 It provides the infrastructure needed to support the delivery of government IT services and some initiatives of the ‘Digital India’ campaign.
 To add, NIC has been an active catalyst and facilitator in ‘informatics-led-development’ program of the government.

-The primary objective of NIC is to set up, implement and support all the IT-led programs of both central and state governments, including other government organisations.
+The primary objective of NIC is to set up, implement and support all the IT-led programs of both central and state governments, including other government organizations.
 The other goals of NIC are:

 - To develop computer-based information systems in various sectors of the economy for planning, project monitoring & decision support.